 I was able to get around it and had my half of the road to myself for a couple of hours.
 Amongst those blocked were a trio of French men, businessmen driving a rental car back to Dakar, the first whites I had encountered since Dakar.
 They knew Africa enough not to be impatient.
 They asked if I were English.
 They were delighted to learn I was American, with the one nearest me giving me a hearty pat on the back.

 Most of those marooned took shelter under the sparse vegetation.

 I was generally able to weave around the potholes.
 In many places where they were prolonged motorists left the road and had created an adjoining dirt byway.
 As they sped through they stirred up clouds of red dirt.
 My eyebrows had turned red and my hair was tinged as if I had had a bad dye job.

-The temperature may be close to ninety, but it is so arid, I'm not caked in sweat, so the dirt didn't have a strong of an adhesive to cling to as it might have.
+The temperature may be close to ninety, but it is so arid, I'm not caked in sweat, so the dirt didn't have a strong adhesive to cling to as it might have.
 But my eyes are shedding clots of mud.
 When I had a chance to wash my shirt, the first four rinsings were solid black.

 The final meal I loaded into my Tupperware bowl in Senegal was what I had been looking for since I arrived--a bowl of rice with peanut sauce, a dish two of my friends I'll be visiting had told me to be sure to try.
 There just hadn't been any in the two or three pots at the small restaurants I had come upon until Kidira.
-It was good enough that if my entry into Mali had been delayed, I almost wouldn't have minded, so I could go back for more.
+It was good enough that if my entry into Mali had been delayed, I wouldn't have minded, so I could go back for more.